 Source: Boa-Franc on Flickr

 Cherry is a beautiful wood that darkens as it grows.
-When made into flooring, cherry hardwood can give a beautiful, but subtle, red hue to any room, which makes the room look warmer and more inviting.
+When made into flooring, cherry hardwood can give a beautiful but subtle red hue to any room, making the room look warmer and more inviting.

 3. Brazilian Cherry